 Recommended supplements for Parkinson's disease

 Take 2 tablets twice daily or 1 teaspoon daily.
 Many patients with Parkinson’s disease are magnesium deficient, and magnesium can help with the muscular problems present with this condition.

 Take 1 to 2 capsules three times daily.
 Omega 3 fats are present in the brain in large quantities and they have anti-inflammatory properties.

-- Take 1 tablet or capsule daily.
+- Take 1 tablet or capsule daily with food.
 Selenium can help to mop up the free radicals that cause degenerative changes in the brain.

 Take 1 capsule daily with food.
 Vitamin D insufficiency is very common and can worsen all inflammatory or degenerative conditions.